The filter transform lets you filter for certain things in your data.

-In the window that pulls up, click the blue Add Filter button.
-Here, we can select what column we want to filter and how we want to filter it.
+In the window that pulls up, we can select what column we want to filter and how we want to filter it.

-There are three fields: Column, Operator, and Value.
+There are three fields you'll need to use in the Filter transform: Column, Operator, and Value.

-The Column field is clearly to choose what column you would like to filter on.
+The Column field is where you choose what column you would like to filter on.
 You use the Operator and Value fields to filter out any information that you don't want to see.

 So for my example, I choose the column

 Purchase in the column field.
 My operator is

 Greater than and I set the value at

 150. This then filters out any data where the purchase was $150 or less.

 One note: if the column you choose to filter on is a column with dates, be sure to check the "Treat as date" checkbox below the column field.
 This will make sure that you get the right operators and values that are specific to date filtering.